SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/file/delta.md

 ## Delta MERGE

-### Upsert data with Delta
+Delta merge lets us take advantage of three types of slowly changing dimension(SCD) approaches: SCD1, SCD2, and SCD3.
+These approaches refer to record modifications in which history is not retained (SCD1), history is retained at the row level (SCD2), or history is retained at the column level (SCD3).

+### SCD1

 You can upsert data from a source DataFrame into a target Delta table by using the MERGE operation.
 Delta tables supports `Insert`s, `Update`s, and `Delete`s.

-This operation is also known as SCD1 merge.
+This operation is also known as SCD1 merge because the table is modified directly and history is not retained.

 #### Parameters {#upsert-parameters}